Vatavuk/verano/README.md

     }
 }
 ```
-We have two implementations of `Items`, one for test environment and one
-for production.
 In order to inject the right implementation into `MyOrder` we
 will create `ItemsComponent` and `OrderComponent` using Verano's component
 system.
 ```java